-Outdoor Education aims to provide the knowledge and skills for outdoor activities and experiences, including archery, orienteering and snorkelling.
+Outdoor Education aims to provide the knowledge and skills for outdoor activities and experiences, including body boarding, camp craft, orienteering and snorkelling.
 Students will be introduced to the basic concepts of Outdoor Education, safety and environmental awareness.
 Interpersonal and self-management skills are developed alongside practical skills in a group based practical context.